Conduct at Tushita Hermitage Ashram

 Please bring sufficient clothing for the whole retreat.
 Small items can be hand-washed.
 Bathing and laundry may be done only in the break periods and not during Formal meditation hours.

 Participants must remain within the course boundaries throughout the course.
 They may leave only with the specific consent of the teacher.
 No outside communication is allowed before the course is completely over.
 This includes letters, phone calls and visitors.
 Cell phones, pagers, and other electronic devices must be left with the service team until the course ends.
-In case of an emergency, a friend or relative may contact the service team.
+In case of an emergency, a friend or relative may contact the service team on our landline.
+Number provided at the time of the retreat.

 Music, Reading and Writing

-The playing of musical instruments, radios, etc., is not permitted.
-Journal Writing is permitted only to document the feelings and questions that may come up.
+We request that you set aside for the duration of the retreat, reading of books or playing musical instruments, radios, etc. Journal Writing is permitted only to document the feelings and questions that may come up.
 This is done for the purpose of helping to discourage distractions, and staying focussed on the retreat itself.